-He graduated from the Faculty of History at the University of Warsaw and completed postgraduate studies in public administration management at the Kozminski University in Warsaw.
+He graduated from the Faculty of History at the University of Warsaw and completed postgraduate studies in public administration management at the Kozminski University of Entrepreneurship and Management in Warsaw.

-He launched his professional career working at the Foundation for Polish-German Reconciliation.
-In 1998 he became the Director of the Jurisprudence Department in the Office for War Veterans and Victims of Oppression, where he worked until 2004.
-In the years 2004-2006 he was the Head of the Civil Registration Office of the City of Warsaw, and then Deputy Mayor of Śródmieście District of Warsaw.
+He started his professional career in the Foundation for Polish-German Reconciliation (Fundacja 'Polsko-Niemieckie Pojednanie').
+In 1998, he became Director of the Department of Judicature in the Office of Veterans and Opressed Persons, where he worked until 2004.
+In the years 2004-2006, he was the Head of the Registry for the Office of the Capital City of Warsaw; later, he served as Deputy Mayor of Warsaw's Śródmieście district.

-From December 2007, he had the honour of working closely with the late President Lech Kaczyński, first as his advisor, and from 26 November 2009 he was appointed as the Secretary of State and the Deputy Head of the Chancellery of the President of the Republic of Poland.
-He resigned from this post on 5 July 2011, when the National Electoral Commission announced the results of the presidential election.
+From December 2007, he had the honor of cooperating very closely with the late President Lech Kaczyński – first as his advisor, and on 26 November 2009 he was appointed Secretary of State and Deputy Chief of the Chancellery of the President of Poland.
+He resigned on 5 July 2010, when the National Electoral Commission announced the results of the presidential election.

-In the 2011 parliamentary elections, he was elected deputy to the Sejm of the 7th term of office where he served as the Deputy Chairman of the Local Government and Regional Policy Committee and was a member of the Committee on Internal Affairs.
+In the 2011 parliamentary elections, he was elected as a Member of the 7th Term of the Polish Parliament (Sejm), where he held the office of Vice-Chairman of the Local Self-Government and Regional Policy Committee and was a member of the Internal Affairs Committee.

-In the 2014 parliamentary elections, he was elected deputy to the Sejm of the 8th term.
-He served as the Chairman of the Public Finances Committee and of the Standing Subcommittee for Local Government System matters, and was a member of the Local Government and Regional Policy Committee.
+In the 2015 parliamentary elections, he once again obtained the mandate of a Member of the 8th Term of the Polish Parliament (Sejm).
+He served as Chairman of the Public Finances Committee and of the Standing Subcommittee for the Local Government System, and was a member of the Local Government and Regional Policy Committee.

-On 9 January 2018, he was appointed as the Secretary of State at the Chancellery of the Prime Minister and as the Chairman of the Standing Committee of the Council of Ministers, and then also as the Secretary of the Council of Ministers.
+On 9 January 2018, he was appointed Secretary of State at the Chancellery of the Prime Minister, Chairman of the Standing Committee of the Council of Ministers, and later also Secretary of the Council of Ministers.